dyne/Zenroom/docs/pages/zencode-cookbook-when.md

  The "create" statements can ***generate random numbers*** (or arrays thereof), with different parameters.

  The "set" statements allow you to ***create an object and assign a value to it***.

+ The "create the cbor of" statement allows you ***render an object to CBOR***.
+The statement also has a counterpart to render to JSON: "create the json of"

  See our example script below: